brendacs/colludia-gatsby/src/content/posts/news/2021-03-13-minute-of-islands-release.md

 Most of the gameplay is comprised of story-oriented puzzles and platforming over a backdrop of beautiful atmospheric soundtrack.
 From the looks of it, the developers seem to use the potential of the medium of video games to its fullest to tell a deep emotional story well.

 The puzzles are not gimmicky or unrelated to the story, but rather flow well as points of progression in the narrative.
+Don't believe me?
+Just some of the many things you'll have to do along your adventure are: pickpocket to get an item you need, operate a boat, and of course use your powerful Omni Switch to control giants' machines.

 Their narrative and gameplay is handled in a way that reminds me of [Welcome to Elk](https://indiestorygames.com/welcome-to-elk-demo-review/), despite their completely different art and story-telling styles.

-Don't believe us?
-Just some of the many things you'll have to do along your adventure are: pickpocket to get an item you need, operate a boat, and of course use your powerful Omni Switch to control giants' machines.

 ![][image0]